16 Best Things to Do in Ostuni Italy, Puglia’s White City

 Piazza della Libertà is a good place for a drink or snack, and it can be cheaper than the places further up the hill.

-Cafe Fanelli has a prime spot with outdoor seating, and an Aperol Spritz with snacks is only €4.90.
+Cafe Fanelli has a prime spot with outdoor seating.
+An Aperol Spritz with snacks costs €4.90.

 We had a panzerotto (a fried savoury pastry, typically stuffed with mozzarella and tomato) from nearby Les Crepes Fantastique, which is good for an inexpensive snack.